is using the Nvidia HGX A100 to build a data center infrastructure to accelerate the development of smart driving technology.

 It's unclear to what extent Nvidia's export ban will affect local Chinese car companies, though EV company stocks trading in Hong Kong are generally down today.

-Nvidia highlights its partnership with NIO after AMD drama
+Nvidia highlights its partnership with Nio after AMD drama